oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab2/lab2-create-app-tier.md

     * [GraalVM 22.0.0.2 for JDK 11](https://www.graalvm.org/docs/getting-started/)
     * An IDE such as [VS Code](https://code.visualstudio.com/)

-Let's proceed on connecting to the application tier
+Let's proceed with connecting to the application tier.

 ## Task 2: Connect to Application Tier using No-VNC Desktop